akrakowsky/pandas-challenge/README.md

 # pandas-challenge
-use of pandas to show gaming purchases
+Using pandas within puthon to show gaming purchases analysis for Heroes of Pymoli.

+# Table of Contents
+##Heroes of Pymoli